 Group 4: The moral imperative group.

-I’ll readily admit that I focus much more on the FI (Financial Independence) than the RE (Retire Early).
+I’ll readily admit that I focus much more on the FI (Financial Independence) than the RE (Retire Early) aspect of FIRE.

 So, this group doesn’t get all hot and bothered by my financial discussions as often as the other groups.
 However, it’s still an important group to mention.